Lingkai-Kong/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to Lingkai Kong (孔令恺)'s homepage!
 I am a postdoctoral fellow at Harvard, advised by Prof. [Milind Tambe](https://teamcore.seas.harvard.edu/tambe).
-I obtained my Ph.D. from Georgia Institute of Technology.
+I obtained my Ph.D. in Computational Science and Engineering from Georgia Institute of Technology.

 My research focuses on developing *reliable* data-driven solutions for high-stakes decision-making scenarios.
 Specifically, I work on the following areas: